COMING SOON (already built and tested, but not boxed yet):

 SOUNDCLIP COMING SOON!

-Pics of 84 of my factory built OD/Distortion/Fuzz pedals below (click on the pics for a larger image and/or a short review)
+Pics of my factory built OD/Distortion/Fuzz pedals below (click on the pics for a larger image and/or a short review)

 Creation Audio Labs